holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

  {linenos=off, lang=Bash}
     sudo apt-get -s autoremove

-Because I want to simulate what is going to be removed because I am paranoid and have made stupid mistakes with autoremove years ago, and that pain has stuck with me ever since.
-I auto-removed a meta-package which depended on many other packages.
+I always want to simulate what is going to be removed because I am paranoid and have made stupid mistakes with autoremove years ago, and that pain has stuck with me ever since.
+I once auto-removed a meta-package which depended on many other packages.
 A subsequent autoremove for packages that had a sole dependency on the meta-package meant they would be removed.
-Yes it was a painful experience. `/var/log/apt/history.log` has your recent apt history.
+Yes, it was a painful experience. `/var/log/apt/history.log` has your recent apt history.
 I used this to piece back together my system.

-Then follow up with the real thing… Just remove the `-s` and run it again.
-Just remember, the less packages your system has the less code there is for an attacker to exploit.
+Then follow up with the real thing: remove the `-s` and run it again.
+Just remember, the less packages your system has, the less code there is for an attacker to exploit.

-The port mapper should never be visible from a hostile network, especially the internet.
+The port mapper should never be visible from a hostile network, especially the Internet.
 The same goes for all RPC servers due to reflected and often amplified DoS attacks.

 You can also stop `rpcbind` responses by modifying the two below hosts files like so: